IFA 2018: what to expect from Berlin's massive tech show

 Asus at IFA 2018

 We can usually count on Asus to deliver something that catches our eye.
-Last year, it was the world's thinnest 2-in-1 laptop, the 13.9mm-thick Zenbook Flip 14 – as well as its own impressive addition to the Windows range of mixed-reality headsets, designed to reduce 'face fatigue,' sweating, and the general hassle we often expect from premium headsets.
+Last year, it was the world's thinnest 2-in-1 laptop, the 13.9mm-thick Zenbook Flip 14 – as well as its own impressive addition to the Windows range of mixed-reality headsets, specifically designed to reduce 'face fatigue', sweating, and the general hassle we still see in premium headsets.

 With more and more big names getting into the VR arena, we're hoping to see a new iteration of the headset that continues to fight Asus's corner.